lab2023/lab2023.com/source/posts/2014-07-06-html5_canvas_javascript_libraries.md

 ## Which libraries should we use in javascript for game development ?

-While I looking for javascript library, I found some javascript libraries are used for game development.
+While I was searching about javascript libraries, I found some javascript libraries are being used for game development.
-This libraries :
+This libraries ,

-  * provide tools to create animations for game development,
+  * provide tools to create animations for game development.
-  * helped to find graphical objects for games,
+  * helped to find graphical objects for games.
-  * provide to useful functions which use in your game project  ...etc
+  * provide useful functions you can use in your game projects  ...etc

-15 Useful javascript libraries for game development like below :
+15 Useful javascript libraries for game development below :

   * [Canvas Advanced Animation Toolkit](http://hyperandroid.github.io/CAAT/)
   * [Kinetic.js](http://kineticjs.com/)